cairis-platform/cairis/ideas.md

 <h2>CAIRIS mobile web apps</h2>

-The aim of this project is to develop a mobile web app that uses the CAIRIS API that can be used by security engineers or analysts to elicit data for a CAIRIS model.
-Such an app might elicit data about prospective assets, or model information about tasks that people carry out with security implications.
+The aim of this project is to develop a mobile web app that uses the CAIRIS API that can be used by security engineers or analysts to elicit security or usability design data.
+Such an app might elicit data about prospective assets, or capture information about tasks that people carry out with security implications.

 <h2>Student Proposals</h2>